Topology optimization: Problem statement

 Evaluating $\mathbf{u(\rho)}$ often includes solving a differential equation.
-This is most commonly done using the finite-element method, since these equations do not have a known analytical solution.
+This is most commonly done using the finite-element method, since these equations do not have any known analytical solution.

 Implementation methodologies

 There are various implementation methodologies that have been used to solve topology-optimization problems.

 Solving with discrete/binary variables

 Solving topology-optimization problems in a discrete sense is done by discretizing the design domain into finite elements.
 The material densities inside these elements are then treated as the problem variables.
 In this case, a material density of 1 indicates the presence of material, while 0 indicates an absence of material.
 Owing to the attainable topological complexity of the design being dependent on the number of elements, a large number is preferred.
 Large numbers of finite elements increases the attainable topological complexity, but come at a cost.
 Firstly, solving the FEM system becomes more expensive.
 Secondly, algorithms that can handle a large number (several thousands of elements is not uncommon) of discrete variables with multiple constraints are unavailable.
 Moreover, they are impractically sensitive to parameter variations.
 In literature, problems with up to 30,000 variables have been reported.